 Relatively speaking, SEO has been and still remains one of the most cost-efficient marketing strategies available.
 Still, cost-efficient doesn’t necessarily mean cheap—it means the results you see from your efforts will provide a positive return based on how much you put into it.
 That means you’ll still have to make an original investment, and for small business owners with limited budgets, that can be problematic.

-Hiring and in-house professional to handle all your SEO work means adding another full-time salary to your roster, and even that might not be enough to get you results—you might need extra help from a writer or social media expert to accomplish everything you want to do.
+Hiring and in-house SEO expert to handle all your SEO work means adding another full-time salary to your roster, and even that might not be enough to get you results—you might need extra help from a writer or social media expert to accomplish everything you want to do.
 Alternatively, it could mean hiring an SEO agency to take care of everything for you, but going too cheap means risking your site’s integrity, and more authoritative options can cost thousands of dollars a month.

 Both options might be too much for the average small business owner, especially if your small company is still in startup mode.
 At the same time, you know how powerful SEO can be, so what options are there to get started without compromising your budget?

 Under the DIY SEO approach, you’ll take charge of your entire strategy, learning what you can about SEO and applying that knowledge to your site alone.
 Rather than paying for another body in your organization or enlisting outside help, you’ll take advantage of the well-documented information on the web (like the articles in our blog) to guide you in adhering to best practices.

 Starting with onsite optimization and eventually extending to ongoing strategies like content marketing, social media marketing, and offsite guest posting and link building for SEO, it’s entirely feasible for one person to take the reins of an SEO strategy—as long as you take the time to learn how to do it properly.
 Even if you spend hours a week studying to improve, there are two big problems with this strategy.